Hamiltonian Complexity in the Thermodynamic Limit: Computing Ground Energies for Finite TI Hamiltonians

 \subsection{Containment}

 Using binary search with queries to a $\qmaexp$ oracle, it is possible in polynomial time to determine $\lambda_0(H_N)$ to within $\pm 1/q(N)$, for any polynomial $q(N)$.
+The algorithm which we present here for completeness is similar to the binary search algorithm given by Ambainis in \cite{Amb14}.
 There is a little subtlety regarding the fact that the queries are made to a promise problem instead of a language.
 The algorithm below shows how an oracle to a language in $\qmaexp$ can be used to compute the ground energy of $H_N$.
 The oracle computes a decision version of the translationally-invariant Hamiltonian problem: